Dedicated to helping you look your best.

 Spots and bumps that are changing could be possible skin cancers.
 Basal Cell Carcinomas (BCC) and Squamous Cell Carcinomas (SCC) are two of the most common types of skin cancers.
 Although these types of skin cancers are found most often in areas exposed to the sun (ex. face, neck, back of hands), they can develop anywhere on the body.
 Though rare, BCC and SCC can spread to other parts of the body.
 These skin cancers are very treatable when diagnosed early.
 Anyone who uses tanning beds is at a greater risk of getting BCC and SCC.

 Melanoma is another type of skin cancer anyone can get.
 Melanoma can spread quickly to other parts of the body.
 If caught early, melanoma is nearly 100% treatable.
 If melanoma is not caught early however, it can be deadly.
-Again, if you have had bad sunburns or use tanning beds, you have a higher risk of developing melanoma.
+If you have had bad sunburns or use tanning beds, you have a higher risk of developing melanoma.
 As stated from the American Academy of Dermatology, “research shows that indoor tanning increases a person’s melanoma risk by 75%”.
 More young people are getting melanoma, even teenagers.

 Another great sunscreen is our EltaMD Sport.
 This sunscreen also contains zinc oxide and will not run into your eyes, even with sweating.
-The EltaMD sunscreen is easy to use and goes on quickly!

 Anyone can get warts.
 Some warts can be caused by the human papillomavirus (HPV).
 This virus can be spread from one body part to another, from person to person, or from touching something such as a towel that another individual’s wart has touched.